 The RDS consists of five physical data files that correspond to the five logical record types, one file per logical record type.
-The character format is UTF-8 (8-bit ASCII), one logical record per physical line terminated with ASCII character 10, which corresponds to the newline character.
+The character format is UTF-8 (8-bit ASCII), one logical record per physical line terminated with ASCII characters 13 and 10 (hexadecimal 0D0A).
 Individual fields are separated by comma (,) within each line.
 Character field values are surrounded by double quotation marks ("").
 The first record of each file contains the field names instead of data values.
 Examples of the contents of each file are presented in figures 2 through 6.
 The first record in each figure represents the first or header record found in each file.
 The second record in each figure represents all subsequent or detail records in each file.